kjetilfjellheim/electronics_projects/projects/basics/coupling_capacitor/index.html.md

 Using a significantly higher capacitor the output does not change compared to the ideal.
 The only difference is the time it takes to initialize the circuit.This capacitor value also changes the cutoff frequency from 50Hz to 0.016hz.
+Green is the input voltage and blue is the voltage over the resistor.

 ## Practical measurements
 > <img src="./images/practical_measurement_1k_1m.png">

 The measurement using a 1mF capacitor.
 The purple is the input and yellow is the voltage over the resistor.
 The DC offset have been removed and is indistinguishable from the ideal.
+Purple is the input voltage and yellow is the output voltage over the resistor.

 # Different frequencies
 ## Simulation